-The internal assessor recording form (Appendix 3) should be completed by the assessor to capture evidence of their assessment decision and their overall decision for each task.
-The assessor should also complete the internal assessor grading summary form (Appendix 4) as supportive evidence for summarising how each of the key objectives has been met.
+The internal assessor recording form (Appendix 3) should be completed by the internal assessor to capture evidence of their assessment decision and their overall decision for each task.
+The internal assessor should also complete the internal assessor grading summary form (Appendix 4) as supportive evidence for summarising how each of the key objectives has been met.

 The candidate is required to achieve a pass in all tasks for an overall pass grade to be achieved for the qualification.
-Achievement of a pass in all required tasks, will result in an overall pass grade.
-Grades should be submitted to the City & Guilds Walled Garden.
+Achievement of a pass in all required unit tasks, will result in an overall pass grade at the unit level.
+Unit grades should be submitted to the City & Guilds Walled Garden.